 Nowadays the majority of the Zulu still live in KwaZulu-Natal, though you will find Zulu all over South Africa, as well as in the neighbouring countries like Mozambique, Zimbabwe and Zambia.

-2. Zulu traditions
+2. Zulu culture and traditions

 We decided to stay 2 nights at Ecabazini to learn as much as possible.
 Upon arrival we were greeted by David, an Englishman and one of the founders of the homestead.
 He has lived with the Zulu for many years and speaks perfect IsiZulu, the language of the Zulu.
 Together with Mamage, Noo, Phiksiwe, Masiza, Spho and Lungelo they are going to be our hosts, cooks and teachers for the duration of our stay.
 We have learned a lot about the following Zulu traditions: